-The lighting is in satisfactory condition, unless otherwise noted.
+The door(s) in the hallway are functional and in satisfactory condition, unless otherwise specifically noted.

 The floor in the hallway is in satisfactory condition unless otherwise specifically noted.

 The walls and ceilings in the hallway are in acceptable condition, unless otherwise noted.